-On December 12, 2019, Pacinfra Holding Ltd. advanced \$13.8 million to Puerto Bahia and on June 14, 2019 it advanced \$10.9 million in accordance with the Equity Contribution Agreement, both in the form of subordinated loans.
-See "Description of the Business - Midstream Activities - Infrastructure Ventures - Equity Contributions."
+On December 12, 2019, Frontera Bahia advanced \$13.8 million to Puerto Bahia and on June 14, 2019 it advanced \$10.9 million in accordance with the Equity Contribution Agreement, both in the form of subordinated loans.
+See "Description of Capital Structure - Material Debt Facilities - Puerto Bahia Secured Syndicated Credit Loan."

 On December 4, 2019, the Company appointed René Burgos Díaz to the Board.
-With this appointment, the Company's Board is at eight members, all of whom are independent.
+With this appointment, the Company's Board totals eight members, all of whom are independent.

-On November 2, 2019, the seismic acquisition of a full broadband marine 3D seismic survey to produce seismic data covering approximately 582 km2 of the north portion of the Corentyne block, offshore Guyana was successfully completed.
+On November 2, 2019, the seismic acquisition of a full broadband marine 3D seismic survey covering approximately 577 km2 of the north portion of the Corentyne block, offshore Guyana was successfully completed.